mateuszmidor/DevOpsStudy/Prometheus/README.md

-# Prometheus study
+# Prometheus

-The client here is simple use of netcat in server mode
+The metric provider here is simple use of netcat in server mode

 ## Metrics source